 The model comes with a thermometer built into the lid while also having support for the iGrill 3 Bluetooth Thermometer which can be mounted on the side.
 The cast-iron, porcelain-enameled grates are accompanied by a porcelain-enameled lid that makes handling easier and safer.

-The open cart design gives you ample storage and the standard side tables and six hooks can make the organization easier.
-There is an option to upgrade to an enclosed cabinet that also contains two steel shelves.
+The closed cart design gives you extra storage and the standard side tables and six hooks can make the organization easier.
 The wheels come with locking casters.
 This model also comes in a variety of color options giving you more choices if you are going for a certain aesthetic.

 Weber Genesis II E-435